David Holden (microbiologist)

 David William Holden is a British microbiologist.
-He was Regius Professor of Infectious Disease at Imperial College London from 2016 to 2024, and currently holds the title of Emeritus Professor.
+He was Director of the MRC Centre for Molecular Bacteriology and Infection at Imperial College London between 2012 and 2019.
+Holden was appointed as the first Regius Professor of Infectious Disease in the UK, at Imperial College London from 2016 to 2024, and currently holds the title of emeritus Professor of Infectious Disease.